jeremyong/klein/docs/tutorial/intro.md

 This guide is meant to be a gentle intro to Projective Geometric Algebra, also referred to as $\mathbf{P}(\mathbb{R}^*_{3, 0, 1})$.
-It assumes no knowledge of quaternions and dual-quaternions, but if you have some familiarity of either, you may find yourself armed with a new appreciation for them.
+It assumes no knowledge of quaternions and dual-quaternions, but if you have some familiarity with either, you may find yourself armed with new insights and appreciation.
 Also not assumed is any knowledge of abstract algebra, or any specific algebra closely related to Geometric Algebra (e.g. exterior algebra, Clifford Algebra, etc.).

-The emphasis first is on just getting familiarity with the notation and the various operations and what they do.
-The [references](../../references) page on the left contains some excellent references if you prefer a bottom up approach.
+The emphasis first is on just getting familiar with the notation, the various operations and what they do.
+The [references](../../references) page on the left contains some excellent material if you prefer a bottom up approach.
 Here though, the goal will be to build your intuition primarily through examples, and then introduce the formalism afterwards.